dyninst/spi/doc/developer/README.md

 Internals
 =========

 This section describes the detailed internal design of self-propelled instrumentation, from developer’s perspective.
 Current implementation is on Linux.

 Injector
 --------

 The main injection procedure has two main steps:

--   Force an application process to execute [*do\_dlopen*]{} or [ *\_\_libc\_dlopen\_mode*]{} functions in libc.so to load shared library libijagent.so.
+-   Force an application process to execute do_dlopen or __libc_dlopen_mode functions in libc.so to load shared library libijagent.so.
 We use ProccontrolAPI’s IRPC mechanism to remotely invoke functions.

--   Force an application process to execute [*ij\_agent*]{} function in libijagent.so to load the user-specified shared library.
+-   Force an application process to execute ij_agent function in libijagent.so to load the user-specified shared library.
 In this step, we have to pass parameters from injector to the application process by IPC mechanism, where we use shared memory in current implementation and the shared memory id is 1986.
 If the application also notifies the injector via shared memory whether the library loading is successful.

 Here are some design rationales:

-**Why don’t we directly use do\_dlopen or \_\_libc\_dlopen\_mode to load user-specified shared library?** Because do\_dlopen is not a public function, which is unsafe to use.
-Oftentimes, do\_dlopen causes the application process to crash, e.g., the library is not found.
+**Why don’t we directly use do_dlopen or __libc_dlopen_mode to load userspecified shared library?** Because do_dlopen is not a public function, which is unsafe to use.
+Oftentimes, do_dlopen causes the application process to crash, e.g., the library is not found.
 On the other hand, dlopen is safe to use, which would not causes the application process to crash.

 **To follow up the above question, since dlopen is safe to use, why don’t we directly call dlopen to load user-specified library?** We are not allowed to do so. libc.so has sanity check on calling dlopen.
 If we call dlopen using IRPC, dlopen would fail, although it won’t crash injectee process.
-In sum, the benefit of providing a level of indirection is, we can use unsafe do\_dlopen function to load a controlled library libijagent.so, from libijagent.so, we use safe dlopen function to load uncontrolled user-provided library.
+In sum, the benefit of providing a level of indirection is, we can use unsafe do_dlopen function to load a controlled library libijagent.so, from libijagent.so, we use safe dlopen function to load uncontrolled user-provided library.

-**Why sometimes we may use \_\_libc\_dlopen\_mode?** Because ... if libc is stripped, then we cannot find do\_open, but we can still find
+**Why sometimes we may use __libc_dlopen_mode?** Because ... if libc is stripped, then we cannot find do_open, but we can still find __libc_dlopen_mode.
-\_\_libc\_dlopen\_mode.

-**Why we use IPC mechanism to pass parameters to ij\_agent in libijagent.so?** ij\_agent is a function that calls dlopen.
+**Why we use IPC mechanism to pass parameters to ij_agent in libijagent.so?** ij_agent is a function that calls dlopen.
 After dlopen is invoked, we want to check whether the loading is successful.
 Even when dlopen fails, we also want to know the error message.
 Therefore, we need to do IPC for error report or checking return value.
 In this case, why don’t we have an easy and uniformed way to pass argument and check return value?

 Agent
 -----

 ### Parsing

 When Agent library is loaded, it needs to parse the binary code into PatchAPI CFG (Control Flow Graph) structures that are used in later instrumentation.

-The parsing is done in [*SpParser::Parse*]{}, which consists of these
+The parsing is done in [*SpParser::Parse*]{}, which consists of these steps:
-steps:

 -   Parse binary code into SymtabAPI::Symtab objects.

--   Use SymtabAPI::Symtab objects to create SpObject (subclass of PatchAPI::PatchObject) objects, which indirectly relies on [ *ParseAPI::parse*]{} to do the runtime parsing.
+-   Use SymtabAPI::Symtab objects to create SpObject (subclass of PatchAPI::PatchObject) objects, which indirectly relies on [*ParseAPI::parse*]{} to do the runtime parsing.

 ### Initial Instrumentation

 Initial instrumentation is encapsulated in SpEvent series classes.

 In particular, for SyncEvent, we make the semantics to be “do initial instrumentation right away”.
 We handle this in two cases.
 If the agent library is injected via an injector, we instrument all functions in the call stack when injection happens, using StackwalkerAPI.
-If the agent library is loaded at the beginning of running an application process via setting LD\_PRELOAD environment variable, then we instrument [*main*]{}
+If the agent library is loaded at the beginning of running an application process via setting LD_PRELOAD environment variable, then we instrument main function.
-function.

 ### Intra-process Propagation {#sec:intrainst}

 The instrumentation is to transfer control from original binary code in an application process to a snippet of code that is built by self-propelled instrumentation.
 This snippet of code contains these things in order:

 -   Relocated code, which may be a relocated call instruction or a relocated call block, depending on what instrumentation worker is